Home is not a place, it’s a feeling.

 Just when I was thinking to write about Sydney, one of my dear friend sent me this questionnaire.
-If you are new to Sydney, you will get the most out of it.
+If you are new to Sydney, hope you will get the most out of it.
 Enjoy

 When someone comes to visit me, the first place I take them is Opera House.
 This UNESCO heritage site is world famous for its distinctive sail-like design, great view of waterside and picturesque sky high, arched Harbour Bridge and lovely Royal Botanic Gardens nearby.
 You can also visit inside of Opera house or book in advance for Musicals.
-It is well connected with transportation and strolling along the beautiful harbour and Circular Quay is always enjoyable.
+It is well connected with transportation and strolling along the beautiful harbour and Circular Quay is enjoyable as well.
 It is also the place to buy authentic, local souvenirs.

-December — February is the best time to visit my city because it is summer time.
+December — February is the best time to visit because it is summer time.
 It is when my city shines little brighter.
 Outstanding street performances, art exhibitions, holiday seasons, great weather, walks on the beach, delicious BBQ on the beach, all outdoor activities and mainly Summer Christmas and New Years.
 You could enjoy all this and more with sun and fun.

 You can see my city best from Sydney Tower’s 268 m glass viewing platform, the Sky walk, offers 360-degree views of the city, harbour and suburbs.
 It also has a restaurant if you fancy dinner/drinks overlooking the entire city.
 Another option is to get on helicopter ride and enjoy magnificent view of this beautiful city.

 In the past, notable people like Film Actor, Producer Hugh Jackman, Actress Nicole Mary Kidman and Model Elle Macpherson have called my city home.

-My city’s best museum is Hyde Park Barracks because this place is filled with Australian Convict History and how it all started.
+My city’s best museum is Hyde Park Barracks because this place is filled with Australian Convict History and story behind how it all started.
 There’s history in every corner here!
 Great place to start if you want to know Australian history and tickets are fairly priced as well.